industrial-optimization-group/desdeo-emo/docs/creating_models_example.md

 Select the Evolutionary Algorithm you want to use and set the parameters (or use defaults).
 Check [documentation](https://htmlpreview.github.io/?https://github.com/delamorte/pyRVEA/blob/master/docs/_build/html/pyrvea.EAs.html) for details.

 Train the models.
 Model specific parameters can be passed as kwargs.
 If no parameters are passed, defaults are used.
 See docs for [EvoNN parameters](https://htmlpreview.github.io/?https://raw.githubusercontent.com/delamorte/pyRVEA/master/docs/_build/html/pyrvea.Problem.html#pyrvea.Problem.evonn_problem.EvoNNModel.set_params) and [EvoDN2 parameters](https://htmlpreview.github.io/?https://raw.githubusercontent.com/delamorte/pyRVEA/master/docs/_build/html/pyrvea.Problem.html#pyrvea.Problem.evodn2_problem.EvoDN2Model.set_params).

+Both EA parameters and the model parameters can greatly affect the performance of the model.
+The best options depend on the problem, so experimenting with different values is strongly encouraged.

 ```
 from pyrvea.EAs.PPGA import PPGA